Skip to main content

 Guidelines for Reservation of JNU Convention Centre

 a.
-The Convention Centre will be booked for academic talks, seminars, conferences, slide and film shows, lecture-demonstrations and workshops, etc.
+The Convention Centre shall be booked for academic talks, seminars, conferences, slide and film shows, lecture-demonstrations and workshops, etc.

 b.
-The Convention Centre will primarily be used for the academic activities of the university.
-Other academic institutes, PSU's/Autonomous bodies/registered NGOs, Departments of Central/State governments need to apply in the prescribed format through the concerned heads of organizations.
+The Convention Centre shall primarily be used for the academic activities of the University.
+Other academic institutes, PSU's/Autonomous bodies/registered NGOs, Departments of Central/State governments need to apply in the prescribed format through the concerned head of organizations.

 c.
 The Convention Centre cannot be made available to any political/religious organization.

 d.
-The JNU Students/Staff/Officers/Teachers associations may use it for organizing lectures etc. as stated above, but primarily for academic purposes.
+The JNU Students/Staff/Officers/Teachers associations may use it for organizing lectures etc. for primarily for academic purposes.

 e.
-Convention Centre will be provided for the University activities on first priority.
-PSUs/Autonomous bodies, other academic institutes etc. will have second priority for allotment, provided that their requests are made at least one month in advance.
+Convention Centre will be provided for the University activities will be given first priority.
+PSUs/Autonomous bodies, other academic institutes etc. will be given second priority for allotment, provided that their requests are made at least one month in advance.

 f.
-Green area near the Convention Centre will not be booked/used.
+Green area near the Convention Centre shall not be booked/used for lecture/function.

 h.
-Reservation of Convention Centre shall not confer on the allottees any right of tenancy of the premises and the university shall have the right to cancel the reservation at any time without advance notice and without assigning any reason.
+Reservation of Convention Centre shall not confer any right of tenancy of the premises and the University shall have the right to cancel the reservation at any time without advance notice and without assigning any reason.

 i.
 The application/proposals sent by the JNUSU for Academic and Cultural programmes may be routed as under.